The man accused of killing Texas county's first Sikh deputy was wanted for parole violation, officials say

 At the time of the traffic stop, Solis was wanted on a parole violation warrant, Sheriff Ed Gonzalez said on Twitter.

-It wasn't immediately clear what Solis was accused of doing to have violated his parole.
+Authorities haven't said what Solis allegedly did to have violated his parole.
 Solis has been out of prison on parole since 2014, 12 years after he was convicted in Harris County of aggravated kidnapping and aggravated assault with a deadly weapon, court records show.

 "He (Solis) ... probably knew he was going to go back to jail and did not want to go back to jail," sheriff's Maj.
 Mike Lee said Friday, according to CNN affiliate KTRK, when asked about a possible motive.